SystemsAndSignalsGroup/Mito-Ageing/README.md

 ## Pipeline Workflow

 ### How-to

-This project consist of three steps
+This project consist of four steps
 1. Processing of raw sequencing reads
 - Downloading the data from GEO or AWS
 - Alignment of reads to reference genome with STAR